Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Latent Diffusion for Equilibrium Structures

 The final neural network of Text2Structure3D is a multilayer perceptron (MLP) that predicts a topology of the structure given the text embedding $\mathbf{c}$.
 During inference, the MLP is the first model to be run following the text embedding model, so that the DiT and VGAE can use the predicted topology for their positional encodings and message passing layers (\ref{sec:apdx_implementation_details}).

 Large groups of structures can all share the same topology through variation in their geometry and internal forces, or even their typologies, as is the case for arch and suspension bridges.
 We make use of this fact to efficiently parameterize all the topologies in our dataset using a limited number of parameters.
 This allows us to use a simple MLP to model the distribution of these topology parameters from $\mathbf{c}$.
+For the model trained on the presented dataset the primary topology parameters are the number of bays, presence of diagonals, and single vs double arch/cable/chord configurations.
+It should be noted that while this model design makes the topology MLP efficient, it does rely on a high-level parameterization of the topology, complicating generalization to more topologically complex datasets.

 We train the MLP using a Cross Entropy (CE) loss, which converges to the topology parameter probability distribution conditional on $\mathbf{c}$.
 Then, during inference, we can sample from this distribution to construct the predicted topology.
 For additional architecture and hyperparameter details of the MLP we also refer to \ref{sec:apdx_implementation_details}.